spatnaik17/scenario-agent-testing/README.md

     scenario = Scenario(
         name="false assumptions",
         description="""
-            The agent makes false assumption about being an ATM bank, and user corrects it
+            The agent makes false assumption that the user is talking about an ATM bank, and user corrects it that they actually mean river banks
         """,
         agent=AiAssistantAgentAdapter,
         criteria=[